ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/update.rst

         {updatedField}: {updatedValue}
     }

-For example, the following query will perform the following actions for the Case with ID 1:
+For example, the following request will make the following updates to the Case whose ID is 1:

+- Set the Case's resolution to **False Positive**
-- Update the resolution and status of the Case
+- Set the Case's status to **Closed**
-- Create a new Adversary Group named ``Extreme Bad Guy`` that includes an associated Artifact and associate the Group to the Case
+- Create a new Adversary Group named **Extreme Bad Guy** that is associated to the Artifact whose ID is 4, and then associate the Group to the Case

 .. code::